ms822/demo-1/README.md

 # demo-1
-This is a demo for git and github.
+This is a demo for git and github class.